liuyilei8969/Lung-Cancer-AS/README.md

 ### Part of RBP regulation analysis, here you are intereted in the motifs on the spliced RNA sequences

+In this section, you should prepare the following input files:
+`Hs.seq.all.cass.chrom.can.exon.bed`:  A BED file containing event IDs along with the start and end positions of the alternatively spliced exons.
+You may refer to the example `test/Hs.seq.all.cass.chrom.can.exon.bed`, which includes 500 events.
+`hg19.fa`: Reference genome.
+The reference genome used in our study was downloaded from the UCSC Genome Browser, with the accession number GCA_000001405.1.
+`motif-RBP.txt`: A text file containing two columns: the first column is motif, and the second column is the corresponding RBP.
+You may refer to the example file `test/motif-RBP.txt`.
+`up_events.txt`,`dn_events.txt`: Text files summarizing the results of DS analyses.
+These files can be generated using the provided scripts in the first section.

 `GrepDSPosition.sh`: Grep DS exons' position and save as a bed file.

 ```bash